-Different manufacturers will choose different test standards (whether PTC, NOTC, or CEC), but in every case these power ratings will be lower than the STC ratings, and are a more realistic estimation of how you should expect the panel to perform on your rooftop.
+Different manufacturers will choose different test standards (whether PTC, NOTC, or CEC), but in every case these power ratings will be lower than the STC ratings, and are a more realistic estimate of how you should expect the panel to perform on your rooftop.

 Bottom line: as a rough guide, the best you can expect your solar panel to perform is about 75-80% of its nameplate rating.
-That means if you have a 350 watt panel, you can expect it to generate up to about 260 watts on a good sunny day.
+That means if you have a 350 watt panel, you can expect it to generate up to about 260 watts on a cool sunny day.

 Have you noticed that your knees don’t work as well as they did when they were young?
 Solar panels are like that too.
 As your solar panels age, they will generate a little less power every year.
-Older technology solar panels (such as those deployed before 2000) might lose 1% of their output every year, but current solar panels on the market generally perform twice as well, or even better.
+Older technology solar panels (such as those deployed before 2000) might lose 1% of their output every year, but current solar panels generally perform twice as well, or even better.

 For example, a new SunPower solar panel is warrantied to lose only 0.25% in efficiency per year, and Panasonic panels are warrantied for 0.26% of loss per year.

 Another thing to know is that degradation is higher in the first year, and slows down after that.
 For SunPower, the first year degradation is warrantied to be 2%.

 This means that if you buy a 360 watt SunPower panel, after one year it may have a maximum output of 352.8 watts.
 The next year, the output may drop to 352 watts, and 351.1 watts the year after.